jordan663994/metapetz.ai/README.md

 # How your data will be used

 when you submit a textpool.textcache file, you are giving me access, and the rights to your conversation with the AI.
 I will then extract said data (leaving out your username) to compile training data for the AI.
 After that, the training data will be published to this repository.
+For details on how this is done, see textpool_processor.py